 French Bread Fun Facts We Missed

 Please feel free to let us know if we may have missed some french bread fun facts.
-We always love to add to these lists.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about French Bread